UPenn-RoboCup/UPennDev2/README.md

 To build the codebase, run 'make' with one of the following options:

-    make ash        # for operating the physical ASH robot make webots_ash # for running ASH simulations in webots make teststand  # for operating the linear actuator teststand make tools      # for run-time monitoring using Matlab
+    make ash         # for operating the physical ASH robot make webots_ash  # for running ASH simulations in webots make teststand   # for operating the linear actuator teststand make robotis_arm # for operating the robotis arm make tools       # for run-time monitoring using Matlab